NREL/ROSCO/docs/source/install.rst

    * - :ref:`full_rosco`
      - Best for users who wish to both use the controller and leverage the tools in the ROSCO toolbox
    * - :ref:`cmake_compile`
      - Best for users who need to re-compile the source code often, plan to use non-released versions of ROSCO (including modified source code), or who simply want to compile the controller themselves so they have the full code available locally.
+This is necessary for users who wish to use the :ref:`zmq_build`.

 .. _roscotoolbox_table:
 .. list-table:: Methods for Installing the ROSCO Toolbox